tolongames/scribelog/README.md

 Logs to `process.stdout` or `process.stderr`.

 *   `level?: string`: Minimum level for this specific transport.
-Overrides the logger's level if more restrictive (e.g., logger 'debug', transport 'info' -> transport logs 'info' and above).
+Filters logs *after* the main logger level filter.
 *   `format?: LogFormat`: Specific format for this transport.
 Overrides the logger's format.
 *   `useStdErrLevels?: string[]`: Array of levels to direct to `stderr` (default: `['error']`).